joonan-lab/cwas/README.md

   - A value in the _AdjustFactor_ must be a float.
 - The values in the _SAMPLE_ must be matched with the sample IDs of variants in the input VCF file.

+You can get the examples of the above data requirements from **[joonan-lab/cwas-input-example](https://github.com/joonan-lab/cwas-input-example)**

 #### 4. CWAS annotation files

 You can install those file from this repository: **[joonan-lab/cwas-dataset](https://github.com/joonan-lab/cwas-dataset)**